mallampati-sumanth/KLU-ONE/README.md

-# 🎓 KLU ONE  -- Appliaction
+# 🎓 KLU ONE  -- Appliaction for students

 > 🚀 *One Platform.
 Everything KLU Students Need.*